The Melges 17" is one of the latest addition to the Melges

 Jib standard features:

-- RBS Tapered Battens
+- Tapered Battens

 - Leech telltales and ultra-lite luff telltales